We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 HOW LONG AFTER CATARACT SURGERY IS VISION BLURRY?

-The significant upside is that many patients report clearer vision within hours following cataract surgery.
-Others may take a bit more time, perhaps a week or two.
-Your lens will be good as new at the end of a month, though some patients still require glasses after the surgery.
+On a positive note, many patients report experiencing clearer vision within hours after cataract surgery.
+For others, it may take a week or two.
+By the end of a month, your lens should be fully healed, although some patients may still need glasses post-surgery.

 HOW LONG DOES IT TAKE TO RECOVER FROM CATARACT SURGERY?